BlaM/videojs-analytics/README.md

 If set to false, console logs will be ommited **default:** ```false```

-#### ga.js and analytics.js
+#### ga.js, analytics.js and piwik.js

 This plugin supports the ga.js and the newer analytics.js Google Analytics libraries.
+It also supports piwik.js.
-It autodetects the library you use.
+It autodetects the library you use and if both GoogleAnalytics and Piwik is used by your site, it will log to both systems.

 ## TODO

 - [x] track the engine used (html5/flash) along with the source (ogg, mp4, ...)
 - [ ] track the time to download the video
+- [ ] refactor source-code, docs and tests to replace references to "GA" with a more general term that makes sense for GoogleAnalytics and for Piwik.